O-Thadd/Cripe-API-Doc/API Documentation.md

 ## Enums
 - ### post_action

-  This is a parameter in the [`/posts/post`](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#make-a-post) endpoint.
+  This is a parameter in the [`POST /posts/post`](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#make-a-post) endpoint.
 Used to specify the action that should be performed on a post.
   - `flame_post_action`: flame a post
   - `unflame_post_action`: unflame a post
   - `vote_post_action`: vote an option in a poll post.
 The option to vote is provided in the `optionToVote` parameter.